aodendaal/entityframeworkcore-tutorial/README.md

 ```

 ## 3. Create a Context
-Now it’s time to define a derived context, which represents a session with the database, allowing us to query and save data.
+Now it's time to define a derived context, which represents a session with the database, allowing us to query and save data.
 We define a context that derives from Microsoft.EntityFrameworkCore.DbContext and exposes a typed DbSet<TEntity> for each class in our model.

-We’re now starting to use types from the Entity Framework Core so we need to add the EntityFrameworkCore NuGet packages.
+We're now starting to use types from the Entity Framework Core so we need to add the EntityFrameworkCore NuGet packages.

-* **Tools -> NuGet Package Manager -> Package Manager Console...**
+* Open **PowerShell**
 * Run these commands:
-    * ```Install-Package Microsoft.EntityFrameworkCore.Design```
+    * ```dotnet add package Microsoft.EntityFrameworkCore.SqlServer```
-    * ```Install-Package Microsoft.EntityFrameworkCore.SqlServer```
+    * ```dotnet add package Microsoft.EntityFrameworkCore.Design```
-    * ```Install-Package Microsoft.EntityFrameworkCore.Tools.DotNet```
+    * ```dotnet add package Microsoft.EntityFrameworkCore.Tools.DotNet```

- * Finally add these lines to your CodeFirstNewDatabaseSample.csproj file:
+ * Finally add these lines to your **CodeFirstNewDatabaseSample.csproj** file:

 ```xml
 <ItemGroup>